tommyzhng/PX4-Simulink-SIL-Toolbox/README.md

 * Velocity (x, y, z seen by gps)
 * Course (direction of travel seen by gps)
 * time (using the clock converted to usecs)

-## Installation

-1. Clone this repo into the root folder of your dynamics model.
-2. git submodule init
-3. git submodule update --recursive --remote
-4. Build the cpp file with the build.m file and replace your matlab install location.
-5. Connect the inputs from your model to the S-Function
-6. Connect the output from the S-Function to a rate controller, selector block (# of motors) and a saturation from 0-1 (will add as block in the future).

 ## Running the simulation